PP-Module for LiFi Access Systems

 6 Consistency Rationale

-6.1 Collaborative Protection Profile for Network Devices
+6.1 Collaborative Protection Profile for Network Device

 6.1.1 Consistency of TOE Type